SMVDGroup/SCORCH/README.md

 # Installation

 Installation on linux and mac is achieved via [virtualenv](https://virtualenv.pypa.io/en/latest/).
-The installation of virtualenv, a local build of python 3.6.9, scoring function dependencies and scoring function setup is all performed with the supplied setup bash script.
+The installation of virtualenv, a local build of Python 3.6.9, scoring function dependencies and scoring function setup is all performed with the supplied setup bash script.

-To install ML-SCORCH:
+To install SCORCH:

 ```bash
 # clone the GitHub repository